CoDeConf/CoDeConf.github.io/sthlm15/program/index.md

 ######[Andy Cars](/sthlm15/speakers#acars), Lean Ventures

-Lean Startup is often associated with small agile B2C startups.
-But what about doing Lean Startup in a big corp.
-B2B environment?
-What are some of the challenges and how does it differ?
+The challenges and possibilities when implementing Lean Startup in large companies are many.
+Most of us have heard of Lean Startup, some even apply it in their own startups.
+But how many large companies work according to Lean Startup?
+This presentation will cover some of the challenges large companies face as well as the results seen in some of the early pilots.
+This and more will be the content of the talk held by innovation consultant Andy Cars.

 ## Enterprise Scale Continuous Integration and Delivery: A Bunch of Problems and a Few Solutions
 {: #problems}